badele/nix-homelab/README.md

-[ ] Filtrer le contenu json des nmap
-[ ] Utiliser les fonctions python au lieu d'utiliser run()

 # nix-homelab

 Practically all hosts from this home lab installed by Nix system.

-All the configuration is stored on `homelab.json`, from the json file, you can do:
+All the configuration is stored on `homelab.json`  file, you can do:
 - Define network CIDR
 - Define hosts
 - Define the modules installed for selected hosts